 Dateline: Kuala Lumpur, Malaysia

 Having a second passport is an important step toward personal and economic freedom.
-However – specially for US citizens – the goal of obtaining a second passport can sometimes mean getting just about ANY passport.
+However – especially for US citizens – the goal of obtaining a second passport can sometimes mean getting just about ANY passport.

 We recently discussed some of the fastest citizenships anyone can get merely by spending some time living overseas.
 With the exception of Russia, most of these citizenships are in South America, where immigration rules are far more open.